Last updated on May 27, 2025

 Accumulated Knowledge | Illustration by Randy Gallegos

-In Modern times, it becomes harder and harder to spot differences between fake and original cards, so I hope this guide is helpful to you and gives you some guidelines before you can make an investment on some offers that may be too good to be true.
+In Modern times, it becomes harder and harder to spot differences between fake and original cards, so I hope this article is helpful to you and gives you some guidelines before you can make an investment on some of the most expensive cards in Magic that may be too good to be true.

 I want to stress to only buy cards from trusted vendors.
 At worst, you can ask for a reimbursement if you happen to run into an unpleasant surprise.

-Thanks so much for reading until now, and as always, if you find this article helpful and want to read more, remember to follow us on X (formerly Twitter) or Facebook, or join the Draftsim Discord, where we post multiple articles daily.
+Thank you so much for reading, and if you want to share this article or read more, remember to follow us on X (formerly Twitter) or Facebook, or join the Draftsim Discord, where we post multiple articles daily.

 Take care, and see you next time!